pustotnik/zenmake/docs/buildconf-taskparams.rst

     ``use`` of the current task.

-    By default ZenMake expects that any build task produces a target file (one or more) and if it doesn't find this file when the task is finished it will throw an error.
+    By default ZenMake expects that any build task produces a target file and if it doesn't find this file when the task is finished it will throw an error.
 And it is true for standalone runcmd tasks also.
     If you want to create standalone runcmd task which doesn't produce target file you can set task parameter